-As a home improvement brand, you’ll be aware of how much buying potential Spring cleaning season brings to your business.
-It’s one of the hottest dates on the home improvement calendar and in recent years, communities have even taken on a ‘Great British Spring Clean’ at the end of May which focuses on cleaning up the local community.
+As a home improvement brand, you’ll know how much buying potential Spring cleaning season brings to your business.
+It’s one of the hottest dates on the home improvement calendar, and in recent years, communities have even taken on a ‘Great British Spring Clean’ at the end of May, which focuses on cleaning up the local community.

 You might be thinking, isn’t it a bit early to be thinking about Spring cleaning?
 Research shows that search volumes for ‘how to Spring clean’ peaked at the end of March 2021, and then again at the beginning of May.
 Plus, ‘Spring cleaning’ searches are currently at their highest in 30 days and are projected to keep rising!

-Which means… there is no better time than right now to ensure your brand is jumping on the hype and maximising your marketing presence.
+Which means… there is no better time to ensure your brand is jumping on the hype and maximising your marketing presence.

 Here are some tips to ensure your website is fully optimised to convert traffic and elevate your game this Spring cleaning season:

-As with any Spring clean, the first thing you need to do is organise and have a sort through.
-For your customers, they’re likely going to be sorting through their belongings and organising them to make sure they can access their house and everything in it in the best possible way.
+As with any Spring clean, you first need to organise and have a sort-through.
+For your customers they’re likely going to be sorting through their belongings and organising them to make sure they can access their house and everything in it in the best possible way.

-For you, this part of the Spring cleaning process gives you a chance to update and organise your website’s technical SEO to ensure your customers are able to both find and enjoy your website.
+For you, this part of the Spring cleaning process gives you a chance to update and organise your website’s technical SEO to ensure your customers can both find and enjoy your website.

-If you want your website to be seen by potential customers, you need to make sure you understand and have reacted to the latest SERP updates.
-Whether it’s Google, Bing or any other search engine, they’re constantly evolving and releasing new guidance on how to create websites that will rank well.
+If you want your website to be seen by potential customers, you must ensure you understand and have reacted to the latest SERP updates.
+Whether it’s Google, Bing or any other search engine, they’re constantly evolving and releasing new guidance on creating websites that will rank well.

-To provide clarity on what ‘relevant’ or ‘reliable’ looks like in the eyes of Google, they routinely release new updates and information regarding ranking factors.
+To clarify what ‘relevant’ or ‘reliable’ looks like in the eyes of Google, they routinely release new updates and information regarding ranking factors.
 This is where your Spring cleaning starts.

 You need to give your SERP knowledge a refresh.
 Have there been any major updates since the last time you checked?
 How will this impact your rankings and visibility?
-What can you do to make sure your website is still seen by potential and existing customers?
+What can you do to ensure your website is still seen by potential and existing customers?

 MUM - Google’s Multitask Unified Model was announced in 2021 and is going to be on everyone’s minds as we move through 2022.
 While the update hasn’t been rolled out yet, the best thing you can do during your website’s Spring clean is to get ahead of your competition.
 If you’re prepared for the update before it rolls out, you will only be positively impacted by it.
 Plus, if you’re doing what Google wants before it tells you to do it…you’re winning the SERP game!